 Five years on, we now have two such cell therapy products already filed with the Health Authorities and the JULIET trial will likely be the third indication submitted by the end of the year.
 This niche is now well established for regular readers and not something that has been a flash in the pan over a year or so.

 There are a few interesting points of note on the CAR T cell front that are also worth exploring in conjunction with this news.

-Subscribers can login to read our latest insights or you can gain access via the blue box below….
+Subscribers can login to read our latest insights or you can purchase access to BSB Premium Content.

 Although ASH and ASGCT are important meetings for CAR T cell therapies, there are still some intriguing data to be had at ASCO next month, including both oral and poster abstracts.